-In its first year due to limited funds, the Programme will only support students from the Gaza Strip.
+In its first year, due to limited funds, the Programme will only support students from the Gaza Strip.
 We will gradually expand to support students from other parts of Palestine.
 When selecting students for the scholarship, the Programme will take the following into account:

-Academic achievements of the applicant;
+Academic achievements of the applicant

-Overall income of the family;
+Overall family income

-Number of siblings (and ages) and other dependants on family income;
+Number of siblings (and ages) and other dependants on family income

-Other siblings studying at university level;
+Other siblings studying at university

 Course of study